MartinStokroos/adaptiveFreqOsc/README.md

 Arduino sketch *adaptiveFreqOsc2* runs at 3kHz.
 The intrinsic frequency is set to 10Hz.

-Using higher loop rates on a faster processor, makes higher output frequencies and a faster response possible.
+Using higher loop rates on a faster processor, makes higher output frequencies and a faster locking response possible.
+The higher the sample frequency compared to the output frequency, the higher the  frequency capture range will be.

 ## References